Witnessing superpositions of causal orders before the process is completed

-which is Hermitian and trace one but not necessarily positive-semidefinite.
+This representation of ~\eqref{Eq::Pure2TimeState} is Hermitian and trace one but not necessarily positive-semidefinite.
 Hence, not only incoherent mixture of two opposite causal orders but also their coherent superpositions can be witnessed by the eigenvalue spectrum of single-time PDOs.
 For example, the pseudo-state~(\ref{Eq_PDO_W2}) turns out to be